 Equipment "trains" comprised of: 1 plate-and-frame heat exchanger, 1 pump @ 3900 gallons/minute, 2 filters

-Equipment "trains" capacity: 6
+Equipment "trains" available: 6

 Amount of heating and cooling per heat exchanger: 1630 tons

-TSWWTP Pump Station submersible pumps: 2 with 1 spare @ 5,000 gallons/minute
+TSWTP Pump Station submersible pumps: 2 with 1 spare @ 5,000 gallons/minute

 How CRES works